JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 42 August 11, 2021

-`Today's Progress`: I losted my notebook charger and that was sad because i lost few days of 100 days of code.
+`Today's Progress`: I lost my notebook charger and that was sad because i lost few days of 100 days of code.
 But now i'm ok.
 Today, i started to learn how to use Minitest and begun to write tests for my aoc codes.

 `Thoughts`: Rspec or Minitest?